inventree/InvenTree/CONTRIBUTING.md

 ## Code Style

 Sumbitted Python code is automatically checked against PEP style guidelines.
-Locally you can run `invoke style` to ensure the style checks will pass, before submitting the PR.
+If the `invoke inst.dev` command was run the style checks will run before creating a commit.
 Please write docstrings for each function and class - we follow the [google doc-style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) for python.
 Docstrings for general javascript code is encouraged!
-Docstyles are checked by `invoke style`.

 ## Documentation